betable/betable-ios-air-sdk/README.md

 A library that allows AIR apps that are built for iPhone to hook into the native iOS SDK.
 It uses an Air Native Extension (ANE) to handle the inter language communication.

 ## Installing the ANE
-You can either directly download the ANE or you can download the projects and build it.
+You can either directly download the [Betable ANE](https://github.com/betable/betable-ios-air-sdk/blob/master/Betable/bin/build/Betable.ane) or you can download the projects and build it.
 Once you have the ANE you can right click on your project in FlashBuilder and go select `properties` from the menu.
 (1) When the dialog opens select `Flex Build Path` from the left panel.
 (2) In the right panel find the tab for `Native Extensions`.
 (3) on the right there will be 4 buttons, you should select `Add ANE`.

 ![ScreenShot](https://raw.github.com/betable/betable-ios-air-sdk/master/Images/buildpath.png)